Humidifier Trouble Shooting

 - Check the water supply and make sure the water supply is set to the OPEN position on the unit.

-If this does not solve your problem, contact your professionally trained local contractor
+If this does not solve your problem, contact your professionally trained local contractor for assistance.

 You may want to do / check the following: